-Between July 11, 2018 and December 31, 2018, the Company's wholly-owned subsidiary at the time, GGI, sold convertible promissory notes in the amount of \$1,480,800 to accredited investors (the "GGI Notes").
-The maturity date of the GGI Notes is December 31, 2018, and at the option of the holder, the principal amount of the note plus accrued interest can be converted into GGI common stock at a 20% discount to the share price in a future offering of common stock by GGI.
+Between July 11, 2018 and December 31, 2018, the Company's wholly-owned subsidiary at the time, GGI, sold convertible promissory notes in the amount of 1,480,800 to accredited investors (the "GGI Notes").
+The maturity date of the GGI Notes is December 31, 2018, and at the option of the holder, the principal amount of the note plus accrude interest can be converted into GGI common stock at a 20% discount to the share price in a future offering of common stock by GGI.
 No general solicitation was used, no commissions were paid, and GGI relied on the exemption from registration available under Section 4(a)(2) and Rule 506(b) of Regulation D of the Securities Act of 1933, as amended, in connection with the sales.
-A Form D was filed with the Securities and Exchange Commission on September 18, 2018, an amended Form D was filed on December 10, 2018, and an amended Form D was filed on January 17, 2019.
+A Form D was filed with the Securities and Exchange Commission on September 18, 2018, an amended Form D was filed on November 20, 2018, an amended Form D was filed on December 10, 2018, and an amended Form D was filed on January 17, 2019.